lqc/thinkcspy/source/files.rst

     text file
         A file that contains printable characters organized into lines separated by newline characters.

+    socket
+        One end of a connection allowing one to read and write information to or from another computer.

     volatile memory
         Memory which requires an electrical current to maintain state.
 The